Browns can cap 2020 turnaround with win over rival Steelers

 Pittsburgh would like to inflict even more pain.

-The Steelers, who clinched the AFC North last week and clobbered Cleveland 38-7 in October, are helping the Browns’ cause by resting quarterback Ben Roethlisberger, league sacks leader T.J.
-Watt and several other prominent starters.
+The Steelers, who clinched the AFC North last week and clobbered Cleveland 38-7 in October, are helping the Browns’ cause by resting quarterback Ben Roethlisberger and several other prominent starters.
 Pittsburgh will start backup QB Mason Rudolph, who has a history with Cleveland’s Myles Garrett after their ugly helmet-swinging scuffle a year ago.

 Garrett was suspended six games by the league for striking Rudolph and has spent the past year rehabilitating his image.
 Same for Rudolph, who was fined $50,000, accused by Garrett of making a racial slur, and hasn’t played well when called upon.